Prerequisites

 Create source bucket policy

-The following is an example bucket policy that allows the entity requesting the inventory configuration to apply and manage the inventory configuration on the source bucket.-
+The following example bucket policy allows the entity requesting the inventory configuration to apply and manage the inventory configuration on the source bucket.-

 Create a source bucket policy file.